 For new users (or even just occasional users), Webex can be a challenging user experience.
 It takes about one minute to get into a meeting, not including the downloads required (extension & client), and it doesn’t offer the most intuitive interface.

-Third-party reviewers rave over Zoom’s simplicity.
-It requires little to no end user training as it features the previously mentioned one-touch feature to join or start meetings across all devices.
+If we’re comparing Zoom vs Webex, third-party reviewers rave over the simplicity of Zoom’s video conferencing.
+It requires little to no end-user training as it features the previously mentioned one-touch feature to join or start meetings across all devices.
 This caters well to organizations with a Bring Your Own Device culture, allowing everyone to enjoy all features across all devices.

 Unified communications conversations have always come with a security discussion.
 Any serious IT-centric discussion about business meetings and conferences always includes security as one of the biggest concerns.
-When it comes to out of the box features from both Webex and Zoom, they both provide the basics like user authentication, password requirements for meetings, and end-to-end encryption.
-Both Zoom and Webex also offer Active Directory integration for single sign on, which is essential as most organizations have AD for their directory service.
-As mentioned in the features section, Zoom also offers a waiting room and watermarks while Webex features OTP (one-time password) for a secured login.
+When it comes to out of the box Zoom vs Webex features, they both provide the basics like user authentication, password requirements for meetings, and end-to-end encryption.
+Both Zoom and Webex also offer Active Directory integration for single sign-on, which is essential as most organizations have AD for their directory service.
+As mentioned in the features section, Zoom also offers a waiting room and watermarks while Webex features OTP (one-time password) for secured login.

 The Verdict – Zoom

+It looks like in the debate between Zoom vs Webex, Zoom is the winning verdict.
 While Webex is a robust tool with unique features and benefits, Zoom takes the cake with its interactive video communication, meetings, and now Zoom Rooms.
-It’s an ideal tool for minimizing end user training and adoption struggles while being flexible enough to integrate into workstream collaboration apps like Slack and Workplace by Facebook.
+It’s an ideal tool for minimizing end-user training and adoption struggles while being flexible enough to integrate into workstream collaboration apps like Slack and Workplace from Facebook.
 Zoom also stands strong with its price point and features.

 Looking to take it a step further with Zoom?
 See how PowerSuite helps amplify your IT team with monitoring and management tools.